pavankalisetti009/gitlab/doc/ci/yaml/index.md

 **Supported values**:

-- An array of tag names.
+- An array of tag names, which are case sensitive.
 - CI/CD variables [are supported](../variables/where_variables_can_be_used.md#gitlab-ciyml-file).

 **Example of `tags`**: